tenable/KaiMonkey/README.md

 4. Select set of policies.
 5. Verify details and finish.

-Similar to IaC scan, dashboard will highlight security violations in cloud environment.
+Similar to IaC scan, dashboard will highlight security violations in cloud environments.